 II.
 Only those bowlers who are chosen to be on the overall team roster are eligible to apply for spring semester scholarship aid.
-The only exception to this policy is for freshmen, who shall remain on scholarship both semesters, regardless of whether or not they make the overall team rosters.
+The only exception to this policy would be for freshmen, who shall remain on scholarship both semesters, regardless of whether or not they make the overall team rosters.

 IV.
-Recipients who drop all of their classes before final class refund dates or withdrawal dates, will be obligated to repay the scholarship fund in the full amount of their scholarship.
+Recipients who drop all of their classes before final class refund dates or withdrawal dates will be obligated to repay the scholarship fund the full amount of their scholarship.
 Recipients who drop under a class load of 12 hours will also be obligated to repay their scholarship stipend.
 A player can be dropped from the scholarship program if the program’s Code of Conduct is not upheld.
 A player may also be dropped at the discretion of the head coach.
 The awarding of a scholarship to a student/athlete is a privilege to give and should be perceived by the players as a privilege to receive.
 Therefore, it is expected that the player do everything in their power to remain in good scholarship standing.
 The head coach may grant an exception based on extraordinary circumstances.

 V. Coaches reserve the right to make decisions or changes in policies at their discretion regarding all aspects of the scholarship program.

-The first WSU bowling scholarship was offered in 1978 as a means to offer a better total support package to student-athletes.
+The first WSU bowling scholarship was offered in 1978 as a means to offer a better total support package to our student-athletes.
 One of the WSU bowling program’s trademarks - innovation - is clearly evident in the scholarship program.
 It is one of the most important keys to the past and continuing success of the Wichita State University Bowling Program.
-There are currently two types of scholarship aid available to WSU Shocker bowlers: tuition scholarship and book loan scholarship.
+There are currently two types of scholarship aid available to WSU Shocker bowlers: tuition scholarship and book loan.

 1. WHO IS ELIGIBLE TO APPLY FOR A BOWLING SCHOLARSHIP?

-Any person, male or female, either in-state or out-of-state who will be an entering freshman, transferring from another university, or who is currently enrolled at WSU may apply.
+Any person, male or female, either in-state or out-of-state who will be an entering freshman, transferring from another university, or who is currently enrolled at WSU, may apply.

 2. HOW MANY SCHOLARSHIPS ARE GIVEN OUT?